Telios-org/telios-sdk/README.md

 await localDrive.ready()

-const drivePubKey = localDrive.publicKey
+// Key to be shared with other devices or services that want to seed this drive const drivePubKey = localDrive.publicKey

+// Diff key used for connecting other peers to this drive const diffKey = localDrive.diffFeedKey

 // Clone a remote drive
 const remoteDrive = new Drive(__dirname + '/drive_remote', drivePubKey, { keyPair })